-The Markit iTraxx Crossover Index (ITRX XOVER) comprises up to 75 equally weighted European non-Investment Grade reference entities.
-The composition of the Index is determined by predetermined index rules which are based on the reference entity credit rating and liquidity.
+Investment in The Sub-Fund will not invest in Eligible Collective Investment Schemes.
+Collective Investment Schemes The Sub-Fund will not invest in Engible Concerive investment Schemes.
+Description of the Credit Index The rules governing the Credit Index (the Markit iTraxx Crossover Index) are published by the Index Provider and available on ihsmarkit.com.
+The Credit Index comprises up to 75 equally weighted European non- Investment Grade reference entities.
+The composition of the Index is determined by predetermined index rules which are based on the reference entity credit rating, sector and liquidity.
 Financial entities except for entities classified as "Specialty Finance" by the Index Provider are not included.
 The most liquid eligible entities are selected for inclusion.
-Each Credit Index is rolled every 6 months in March and September, i.e. a process which involves reviewing and revising the Credit Index constituents.
-Index CDS contracts referencing Credit Indices that roll in March will have a scheduled termination date of 20th June occurring 3 years, 5 years, 7 years and 10 years following the date of the roll.
-Index CDS contracts that reference Credit Indices that roll in September will have a scheduled termination date of 20th December occurring 3 years, 5 years, 7 years, and 10 years following the date of the roll.
-If the relevant credit rating and liquidity of an entity change and it becomes no longer eligible for inclusion, it is not included in the next Credit Index.
-General Investment The Sub-Fund is a speculative investment and includes substantial risks.
-Considerations and There can be no assurance that the investment objective of the Sub-Fund Risk Profile will be achieved.
+The Credit Index is rolled every 6 months in March and September, i.e. a process which involves reviewing and revising the Credit Index constituents.
+Index CDS contracts referencing the Credit Index that roll in March will have a scheduled termination date of 20 th June occurring 3 years, 5 years, 7 years and 10 years following the date of the roll.
+Index CDS contracts that reference the Credit Index that roll in September will have a scheduled termination date of 20 th June spectrum as the scheduled termination date of the roll.
+September will have a scheduled termination date of 20 th December occurring 3 years, 5 years, 7 years, and 10 years following the date of the roll.
+If the relevant credit rating and liquidity of an entity change and it becomes no longer eligible for inclusion, it is not included in the next series of the Credit Index.
+General Investment Considerations and Risk Profile The Sub-Fund is a speculative investment and includes substantial risks.
+There can be no assurance that the investment objective of the Sub-Fund will be achieved.
 Moreover, the use of leverage and other investment techniques that the Investment Manager may employ from time to time can, in certain circumstances, increase the adverse impact to which the Sub-Fund may be subject (see the section of the Prospectus entitled "Special Considerations and Risk Factors").
 Dividend Policy Certain Shares Classes of the Sub-Fund, as set out in the appendix to this Supplement, shall distribute dividends to Shareholders in accordance with the section of the Prospectus entitled "Dividend Policy".
 Dividends will be paid in cash by electronic transfer and will generally be declared as at the end of each semi-annual period.
 In respect of the Share Classes marked "accumulating" in the appendix to this Supplement, the ICAV does not intend to distribute dividends and net income and capital gains arising will be reinvested.
-Profile of a Typical An investment in the Sub-Fund is suitable for investors who are able and Investor in the Subwilling to invest in a sub-fund with a medium to high risk grading.
-Fund An investment in the Sub-Fund is intended for financially sophisticated investors.
+Profile of a Typical Investor in the Sub- Fund An investment in the Sub-Fund is suitable for investors who are able and willing to invest in a sub-fund with a medium to high risk grading. - 1111 An investment in the Sub-Fund is intended for financially sophisticated investors.
 Therefore the Sub-Fund is appropriate only for financially sophisticated investors who understand its strategy, characteristics and risks.
-A "Financially Sophisticated Investor" means an investor who: - has knowledge of, and investment experience in, financial products which use derivatives and/or derivative strategies (such as this Sub-Fund) and financial markets generally; and - understands and can evaluate the strategy, characteristics and risks of the Sub-Fund in order to make an informed investment decision.
-Risk Factors Investors' attention is drawn to the risk factors set out in the section of the Prospectus entitled "Special Considerations and Risk Factors".
+A "Financially Sophisticated Investor" means an investor who: